kennedy-u/CS-210_Portfolio/README.md

 Separation of Declaration and Definition its standard practice to declare classes and their methods in the header file and define them later in the source code (.cpp files).

 ## Skills I learned from this project that are tranferable to other projects or course work.
-Skills I learned from this project include how to declare functions properly and do some calculations and logics that are required during the development of a source code.
+Skills I learned from this project include how to declare functions properly and do some calculations and logics that are required during the development of a project source code.
 Throughout this course I deeply learned how to integrate C++ and Python!!!!
-It took me time to fully digest how it works and now I can easily refer to the file path and do my configuration how I want it or as specified.
+It took me some time to fully digest how these processes works.
+Now I can easily refer to the file path and do my configuration how I want it or as specified.
 Thanks for reading :)